God + D'oh! = Godot

-Ok, so Godot isn’t really a character.
+Okay, so Godot isn’t really a character.
 Or, at least, we can’t be sure if he’s a character or not.
-But he’s in the title, and talking about him seems to be everyone’s favorite past time, so here we go.
+But he’s in the title, and talking about him seems to be everyone’s favorite pastime, so here we go.

 The place to start is that Godot’s name has a G-O-D in it.
 Depending on your pronunciation, this is either mildly or screamingly obvious.
-(Beckett said we should pronounce it with the emphasis on the first syllable, GOD-oh, but a lot of people say God-OH (source).
+(Beckett said we should pronounce it with the emphasis on the first syllable, GOD-oh, but a lot of people say God-OH.)

 So there’s something god-like about Godot.
 Vladimir and Estragon wait in the hopes that he will "save" them.
 They worry that, if angered, he might "punish" them.
 They’ve made a "prayer" to him in the past.
 They can’t be sure if he exists.
 He’s perpetually absent, but human representatives speak of him in veiled terms.
 Yup—sure sounds like a god to us.
-As we talk about in Pozzo’s character analysis, this all makes Godot a very different kind of deity than the cruel, self-centered, potentially divine Pozzo.
+As we discuss in Pozzo’s character analysis, this all makes Godot a very different kind of deity than the cruel, self-centered, potentially divine Pozzo.

-This renders all the waiting, all the non-action and banality of Vladimir and Estragon’s lives completely useless.
+This renders all the waiting, the non-action, and the banality of Vladimir and Estragon’s lives completely useless.

 Wait a minute… "a personal god"… that is "without extension"… who exists "outside time"… that sounds strangely familiar.
 Indeed, yes, one character in Waiting for Godot does realize this fundamental predicament and makes what is perhaps some sort of attempt to communicate (word used loosely) it to the others: Lucky.
-We’re not kidding – go read the first five or so lines of his speech in Act I.
+We’re not kidding—check out the first five or so lines of his speech in Act 1:

-Unfortunately for the ALL OF MANKIND that Vladimir and Estragon represent, everyone misses this delightfully useful piece of information.
+Unfortunately for the all of mankind that Vladimir and Estragon represent, everyone misses this delightfully useful piece of information.
 But Didi does manage to gain something from Lucky’s rambling: the fact that Godot has a white beard.
 Give the man a cookie.
 He passed on "God is without extension and outside time," but he went with "God has a white beard."
 Super.
-While this serves absolutely no purpose for Vladimir other than to terrify him in Act II by confirming Godot’s divine status, it provides for us—the reader/audience watching—another hint that Godot is the god Vladimir has in mind.
+While this serves absolutely no purpose for Vladimir other than to terrify him in Act 2 by confirming Godot’s divine status, it provides for us—the reader/audience watching—another hint that Godot is the god Vladimir has in mind.